-A coupled neutronics/thermal-hydraulics three dimensional code system SNTA is developed for SCWR core steady state analysis by modular coupling the improved neutronics nodal methodological code and SCWR thermal-hydraulic sub-channel code.
-The appropriate outer iteration coupling method and self-adaptive relaxation factor are proposed for enhancing convergence, stability and efficiency of coupled N/T calculation.
-The problem of CSR1000 core is studied to verify SNTA.
-The results calculated by SNTA are agreed well with those by CASIR and SRAC.
-SNTA is more efficient than CASIR and SRAC whose neutronics modules are based on the Finite Difference Method.
-The numeric results show that SNTA can be well applied to SCWR core steady state analysis and core concept design.
+A coupled neutronics/thermal-hydraulics (N/T) three-dimensional code system SNTA is developed for supercritical water-cooled reactor (SCWR) core steady-state analysis by modular coupling the improved neutronics nodal methodological code and SCWR thermal-hydraulic subchannel code.
+The appropriate outer iteration coupling method and self-adaptive relaxation factor are proposed for enhancing convergence, stability, and efficiency of coupled N/T calculation.
+The steady-state analysis for the CSR1000 core is applied to verify SNTA.
+The results calculated by SNTA agreed well with those by CASIR and SRAC.
+SNTA is more efficient than CASIR and SRAC, where the neutronics modules are based on the finite-difference method.
+The numeric results show that SNTA can be applied to SCWR core steady-state analysis and core concept design.